Poorani-27/Problem_solving/Hackerrank/000prepartion_kit/Day02--17-3/02.diagonal difference/README.md

 Complete the  function in the editor below.

-diagonalDifference takes the following parameter:
+diagonalDifference takes the following parameter

 int arr[n][m]: an array of integers
 Return